War Machine (mixed martial artist)

 War Machine (born Jonathan Paul Koppenhaver; (Note: His legal name was changed to War Machine in 2008.)
-November 30, 1981) is an American former professional mixed martial artist and convicted felon.
+November 30, 1981) is an American former professional mixed martial artist.

 Koppenhaver had a 14–5 overall record in MMA fighting in various MMA promotions, including Bellator MMA and the UFC.
 He competed in the welterweight division.
 He was a fighter on The Ultimate Fighter: Team Hughes vs. Team Serra as part of Team Serra and also competed for Bellator MMA, Tachi Palace Fights, BAMMA, and the Xtreme Fighting Championships.
 He also appeared in several pornographic films.

-In March 2017, Koppenhaver was convicted on 29 felony counts of rape, kidnapping, domestic battery, and other charges after sexually assaulting and beating his ex-girlfriend, pornographic film actress Christy Mack and her then-boyfriend Corey Thomas in 2014.
+In March 2017, Koppenhaver was convicted on 29 felony counts of rape, kidnapping, domestic battery, and other charges after sexually assaulting and beating his ex-girlfriend, Christy Mack and her then-boyfriend Corey Thomas in 2014.
 In June 2017, he was sentenced to life in prison with the possibility of parole after 36 years.

 Early life

 Koppenhaver was born in the Los Angeles suburb of Simi Valley.
 His German-American father was an officer for the Los Angeles Police Department.
 His Mexican-American mother worked as a nurse and later became a work-at-home mother.
 Due to his mother's drug addiction, Koppenhaver would often take care of his younger brother and sister.
 When he was 13, Koppenhaver suffered a personal trauma when he unsuccessfully performed CPR on his father after he suffered a heart attack.

 In August 2000, Koppenhaver attended The Citadel in Charleston, South Carolina, for two years but was expelled for "poor behavior".
 While attending, he majored in biology.
 In an interview, Koppenhaver claimed that he had been earning high marks at The Citadel.